Jump to content

 The drastic changes in the life situation of single parents often bring with them numerous questions about their financial situation.
 In this section you will therefore find information and contact points on the subject of "money", such as local authority and state benefits that you may be able to claim for yourself and your children.

-Unemployment benefit I (SGB III)
+Unemployment benefit I

-If you have worked subject to compulsory insurance for at least twelve months within the last two years before becoming unemployed, you are entitled to unemployment benefit I (ALG I = insurance benefit according to Social Code III).
-For people with at least one child, this amounts to around 67% of your flat-rate net income and is paid for a limited period (twelve to 24 months, depending on your age).
-Important: As a rule, you must be available for the labor market, i.e. childcare must be available.
-You can submit your application for unemployment benefit directly online via the Employment Agency portal or contact us for advice on all further details and how to apply.
+If you are unemployed and have previously worked for at least 12 months subject to compulsory insurance, you are entitled to unemployment benefit I (ALG I).
+For people with at least one child, this amounts to around 67 percent of their net income and is paid for a limited period (twelve to 24 months, depending on the age of the child).

-Citizen's income (SGB II)
+Citizen's income

-Social assistance (SGB XII)
+Social assistance

-If your income and assets are insufficient and you are already receiving a standard old-age pension or are permanently fully "incapacitated for work" (over the age of 18), you are entitled to benefits to secure your livelihood (social assistance/SGBXII).
-This benefit must be applied for and, if necessary, extended after twelve months.
-Note: If there is a claim to third parties, this must be realized in advance (subordination principle).
-Advice, applications and information can be obtained from the social benefits and job center.
+If your income and assets are insufficient and you are already receiving a standard old-age pension or are permanently fully "incapacitated for work" (over the age of 18), you are entitled to benefits to secure your livelihood (social assistance).
+This benefit must be applied for and usually extended after 12 months.

 Child benefit